4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/21-Looping-with-FizzBuzz/README.md

 98
 Fizz
 Buzz
-*/
+/

+### :scroll: Note:
-Note: It's recommended to do the Replit's Array Class before this exercise.
+*It is recommended to do the Replit's Array Class before this exercise.*